Decentralised-Monsters/demons-scilla/README.md

 1. Invoke demons contract, `ConfigureMinter(crowd_sale)`, `ConfigureMinter(lvl_up)` and `ConfigureMinter(name_change)`
 1. As the `wallet` defined in the crowd sale contract, call `IncreaseAllowance(crowd_sale, amt)` to allow crowd sale contract to distribute the buy incentives (DMZ) from `wallet`.
 1. As the `wallet` defined in the claim distributor contract, call `IncreaseAllowance(claim, amt)` to allow the claim distributor to transfer the rewards from `wallet`.
+1. Before the sale begins, in the crowd sale contract, call `UpdatePause()` to unpause the contract so that people can begin to `Buy()`.

 ## Maintenance